Kotti/kotti_navigation/README.rst

     kotti_navigation.nav_list_label = context

+..
+Note:: String params in ini config files do not have quotes.

 For option 1, a label using Bootstrap class ``nav-header`` will be put at the beginning of the nav list with text given in nav_list_label.
 Note that the example string, 'Contained Items:', contains a colon at the end.
-You may want to use another indicator, such as '-->', or none at all.
+You may want to use something other than a colon at the end, or omit; perhaps something like '-->' or '>>' would work too.

-For option 2, a nav pill li item, set with class ``active``, will be put at the beginning of the nav list with text as context.title.
+For option 2, a nav pill li item, set with class ``active``, representing the context, will be put at the beginning of the nav list with text as context.title.
 A colon is added to the of context.title.

 In the example above, where nav_list_labe = ``Contained Items:`` which will put the context as a label in the first item of the nav list, along with a colon.
-If the current context is "Animals" and the children are "Dogs" and "Cats", the nav list would be: Animals: Dogs Cats, as navpills.
+If the current context is "Animals" and the children are "Dogs" and "Cats", the nav list would be: Contained Items: Dogs Cats, as navpills.

 You can exclude specific content types from the whole navigation structure.
 If you not want to show images in the navigation at all,